dynatrace-perfclinics/obslab-otel-collector-data-ingest/docs/install-opentelemetry-components.md

 Install the collector by copy and pasting this content:

 ```
-helm upgrade -i dynatrace-collector open-telemetry/opentelemetry-collector -f collector-values.yaml
+--8<-- "snippets/commands.sh:installCollector"
 ```

-After Helm indicates it has installed, run the following command and you should see a pod either `Pending` or `Running`.
+After Helm indicates it has installed, run the following command and wait until both pods are `Ready`.

 ```
-kubectl get pods
+--8<-- "snippets/commands.sh:waitForPodsReadyDefaultNS"
 ```

-Wait and periodically re-run `kubectl get pods` until the Pod is `Running`.

 ## Install OpenTelemetry Demo